snordenstorm/garkoosha-blog/_posts/2016-03-31-pow-profitability.md

 $$  I_{\text{exp}} = \int\limits_{t_{\text{start}}}^{t_{\text{off}}} \frac{dt}{H_{\text{start}} \cdot  e^{\alpha (t - t_{\text{start}})} }   = \frac{1 - e^{-\alpha (t_{\text{off}} - t_{\text{start}})}}{\alpha H_{\text{start}}} $$

-You substitute one of the three expressions for the integral into (), and this is it.
+You substitute one of the three expressions for the integral into (\ref{total}), and this is it.
 Apart from choosing the most accurate approximation with accurate coefficients ($k$, $m$, $\alpha$), the assessment of unit shipping cost $s$ and overhead cost $o$ is also critical for the success of the venture.

 #### When it gets unprofitable